Close Menu

 ARE YOU WORKING?
 IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 WHAT IS THE DEFINITION OF “WORK” FOR THE SSA?
 If you are working, according to how the SSA defines work, then you cannot be paid SSDI or SSI benefits.
 However, work has a very specific meaning under SSA’s rules.
-Work is defined by the SSA as “substantial gainful activity“(SGA).
-A person who is earning… Read More »
+The SSA calls work “substantial gainful activity“(SGA).
+A person who is earning more than a… Read More »

 Facebook Twitter LinkedIn